-The main purpose of this study is to report the one-year exchanges of energy and CO2 over a high-rise residential area in Seoul, Korea, where the Asian monsoon system controls the weather and climate.
-We highlight seasonal variations of surface fluxes and their controlling factors.
+With the above background, the main purpose of this study is to report the one-year turbulent exchanges of energy and CO2 over a high-rise, high-density residential area in Seoul, Korea by focusing on their seasonal variations and controlling factors.
+We highlight the impacts of the Asian summer monsoon on the urban SEB.
 After the methodology and site description are presented (section 2), the flux measurement results are reported with random error characteristics (section 3).
-We investigate temporal variabilities of surface fluxes by classifying the observation data into seasons (December–February, winter; March–May, spring; June–August, summer; and September–November, autumn), working days (weekdays, not holidays) and non-working days (weekends and holidays), and daytime (> 0 W m−2 of net radiation) and nighttime.
+We investigate temporal variabilities of surface fluxes by classifying the observation data into seasons (December–February, winter; March–May, spring; June–August, summer; and September–November, autumn), working days (weekdays, not holidays) and non-working days (weekends and holidays), and daytime (> 0 W m−2 of net radiation) and night-time periods.

 Methods